seri/goalgo/README.md

 Package goalgo provides implementations of some fundamental algorithms, most of which come from the Algorithms course of the university of Princeton.

-There are runnable examples for most of these algorithms.
+* Implementations should be clear and appropriately commented.
+* Each algorithm or data structure should be accompanied by a runnable example and if possible, a comprehensive test suite.

 [Package documentation](http://godoc.org/github.com/seri/goalgo)

-# List of implemented algorithms
+## List of implemented algorithms

-## Miscellanous
+### Miscellanous

 * Knuth Shuffle

-## Union Find
+### Union Find

 * Quick Find
 * Weighted Quick Union

-## Sorting
+### Sorting

 * Selection Sort
 * Insertion Sort